jstych/zapier-style-guide/Voice and Tone Situations.md

 ### What the User is Thinking

+Zapier made an update to one of my apps.
+I wonder if it's the feature I've been waiting for!

 ### What the User is Feeling

+- Interest
+- Curiosity
+- Excitement

 ### Tips

+- Be clear about what's new.
+- Explain how this update benefits the reader to get them excited.
+- Use this as an opportunity to reeducate the reader on Zapier's core features and benefits.

 ### What Zapier says

+This new Slack Trigger activates whenever you star a message, so you can send its content to a to-do list, spreadsheet, or note automatically.

 # Main Blog